24 July 2017

 Minor ailments that are easily addressed at home, can be distressing and a real hassle if you are abroad and unfamiliar with what medication is available and where to get it.
 It can be one of the most annoying and bothersome things that can spoil an otherwise perfect trip if someone falls ill with a minor ailment that becomes a major headache because you can’t get hold of the right medication.

-The best thing you can do is be prepared and travel with your own stock of medicines that you know are effective, so you are ready when the inevitable happens.
+The best thing you can do is be prepared with your own stock of must-have medicines for travel that you know are effective, so you are ready when the inevitable happens.
 It will save you no end of hassle and give you peace of mind and could even avoid an otherwise ruined trip.

 Needless to say, travelling with a stock of medication won’t replace the necessity of having a good travel insurance policy to take care of expenses and repatriation costs if there is a serious illness or injury.
 Having annual travel insurance or single trip travel insurance could save you a fortune if something goes wrong, because medical treatment overseas does not usually come cheap.
 Don’t forget to carry proof of your travel insurance wherever you go.